saucelabs/sauce-docs/docs/api-testing.md

 <p>
 </p>
 <p>
 Use the API Testing platform to generate contract tests from an OpenAPI specification file.
-When used with Piestry, our mocking tool, you can test both the consumer and the provider.
+When used with Piestry, our mocking tool, you can test both the consumer and the producer side.

 </p>
 <ul>